fp-tower/blog/content/2020-01-25-introducing-error-reporting-in-optics.md

 Required: Optional[InvalidFormat, Map[String, Config] , Next]
 ```

-Regrettably, the compiler does not accept we compose `obj` and `index` because they have different failure types. `MissingKey`
+Regrettably, the compiler rejects composing `obj` and `index` together because they have different failure types. `MissingKey`
 and `InvalidFormat` are both `ConfigFailure`, but `>>>` is too strict.
-It requires both sides of `>>>` to have precisely the same error.
+It requires both sides of `>>>` to have exactly the same error.
 There are two solutions to this problem:
 1. We update the definition of `obj` and `index` to use `ConfigFailure` instead of a more specialised error.
 1. We use variance on the error type of `Optional`.

 Historically, in the functional programming side of Scala, variance had a lousy reputation.
 However, libraries like [fs2](https://fs2.io/)
-or [ZIO](https://zio.dev/) recently demonstrated variance enables a great user experience in terms of [type inference](https://mpilquist.github.io/blog/2018/07/04/fs2/).
+or [ZIO](https://zio.dev/) recently demonstrated variance offers a great user experience in terms of [type inference](https://mpilquist.github.io/blog/2018/07/04/fs2/).
-The implementation is slightly more complicated, but it is completely acceptable if the end-users enjoy a better experience.
+The implementation is slightly more complicated, but it is completely acceptable if end-users enjoy a better experience.

 ## Optional with covariant error

 Variance is quite tricky to grasp.
 Fortunately, the compiler is here to help us.
 If we ever use the wrong variance annotation,
 the compiler will let us know and usually give us some useful suggestions.
+In our case, `Optional` is covariant
+(`+`) in `Error` because `Error` is only in return types of `Optional` methods.

 ```scala
 trait Optional[+Error, From, To] {
   def getOrError(from: From): Either[Error, To]